SinisterSup/Java-Concepts-and-Beyond/src/concurrency4/ReadMe.md

 - find the number of available cores.
 - divide the array into multiple parts.
 - and pass them to executor service.

+# Implement a BankAccount class with a balance.

+- Create multiple threads representing depositors and withdrawers.
+- Simulate a race condition where multiple users deposit and withdraw simultaneously.

+- Fix the issue using:
+- `synchronized` methods
+- `synchronized` blocks
+-
+Measure execution time with and without synchronization.